Safuwape22/DevOps-Assessment/README.md

   }
 # Additional volume
   ebs_block_device {
-    device_name = "/dev/sdh"
+    device_name = "/dev/SDH"
     volume_size = 40 # As specified in the assessment
     volume_type = "gp3" # As specified in the assessment
   }
-# This bootstrap will fetch the latest AWS cli as you requested in question 1
+# This bootstrap will fetch the latest AWS CLI as you requested in question 1
   user_data = <<-EOF
               #!/bin/bash
               apt-get update